alikifah/Automated-migration-ASP.Net-Core/README.md

    the extension method AddContext will make use of the SqlServerManager/Sqlitemanager class in the SqlServerHelper/SqliteHelper namespace, which will handle    all the SQL queries to create the database and the tables for the models. there are 2 versions of AddContext method , the first one takes only the model class and the DbContext as generic types, the second one takes also the repository class and the repository interface that can be used in repository pattern.

+   ## How to use?
-   the use of this library is so easy all that is required is to add a single line of code in the program.cs for each model we want to create the database      table for.
+   the use of this library is so easy.
+All that is required is to include the Sqlite_AutomatedMigration_library or the SqlServer_AutomatedMigration_library      folder in your project and add a single line of code in the program.cs for each model you want to create the database table for.
    Example: builder.AddContext<User, UserDbContext>("DefaultConnection")
          or builder.AddContext<User, UserDbContext, IUserRepository, UserRepository >("DefaultConnection") for repository pattern